-Organized by the Association for Logic Programming
+Organized by The Association for Logic Programming

 Prize History